Hariom00027/TraCo/README.md

 git clone https://github.com/Hariom00027/TraCo.git
 # Open Android Studio and select "Open an existing project".

-# Navigate to the cloned repository and select the "covid-tracker" folder.
+# Navigate to the cloned repository and select the "traco" folder.

 # Wait for the project to build and sync.